Jolof Empire: Dating

-Imperial History
+Imperial history

 The earliest centuries of Jolof's history are known only through oral histories, but few details have survived.
 During the relatively dry period (c.
 1100–1500) the Jolof empire expanded southwards and westwards, progressively 'Wolofizing' the ruling classes.
 The smaller states thus incorporated into the empire.
 The states of Cayor and Baol, which were founded around the same time as Jolof, were absorbed early on.
 The legend of Ndiadiane Ndiaye emphasizes "that the Wolof and Sereer voluntarily relinquished their independence to create the empire."
 The term 'ndiadiane' can be translated as 'catastrophe' in the Serer Singadum dialect, however, hinting that the process of imperial growth may not have been peaceful.

 Many of the earliest buurbas came from maternal lineages native to Baol.
 The Kingdom of Sine and an early form of the Kingdom of Saloum were absorbed in the late 14th century at the earliest.
 This completed the core constituent states of the Jolof confederacy: Cayor, Baol and Waalo, and the Serer states of Sine and Saloum.

 Apex

-Beginning in the 1440s, Portuguese ships began to visit the coast, initially looking to capture slaves but soon shifting to trade.
+Beginning in the 1440s, Portuguese ships began to visit the coast, initially looking to capture slaves but soon shifting their focus to trade.
 The Jolof expansion may have been assisted by the purchase of horses from these traders.
 At this time, Jolof was at the height of its power.

-Buurba Biram Njeme Eler, or possibly Cukli Njiklaan, conquered Namandirou in approximately the 1450s, then extended extended his authority over Takrur.
+Buurba Biram Njeme Eler, or possibly Cukli Njiklaan, conquered Namandirou in approximately the 1450s, then extended his authority over Takrur.
 Eler moved the capital from Njiayeen Sabur to Thieung.
 He was also likely responsible for subduing the Mandinka states on the northern bank of the Gambia, including Niumi, Baddibu, Nyani, and Wuli, as the Mali Empire declined.
 Jolof would also expand its control over the gold trade, conquering Gajaaga and subsequently Bambuk, although Jean Boulègue argues of such conquest being very unlikely.
 Control over the kingdoms of the Gambia also gave the Buurba some access to the growing commerce there.